awslabs/data-solutions-framework-on-aws/framework/API.md

 The EKS cluster to setup EMR on.

 The cluster needs to be created in the same CDK Stack.
-If the EKS cluster is provided, the cluster AddOns and all the controllers (Ingress controller, Cluster Autoscaler or Karpenter...) need to be configured.
+If the EKS cluster is provided, the cluster AddOns and all the controllers (ALB Ingress controller, Cluster Autoscaler or Karpenter...) need to be configured.
 When providing an EKS cluster, the methods for adding nodegroups can still be used.
 They implement the best practices for running Spark on EKS.

 ---